We’re Cycling from England to India!

 Whilst we appreciate the concern it’s really important for us to show that a lot of the stereotypes are wrong.
 Yes, we understand that cycling through France will be hugely different from cycling through Afghanistan but with the right planning, preparation and common sense we’ll be more worried about the Parisian drivers.

 More than anything we’re doing this in the name of adventure.
-The prospect of living out of our tent and cycling from our front door with India in our sights, watching as the world slowly changes along the journey, literally gives us goosebumps.
+The prospect of living from tent and cycling from our front door with India in our sights, watching as the world slowly changes along the way, literally gives us goosebumps.
 It’s going to be life-changing, unforgettable and something we’ve eagerly awaited for far too long already.

 Good question.
 In a summarised answer we’re going to be travelling through Europe to Turkey and from there we will cross into Central Asia and make are way to North Western India.
 Unsurprisingly it’s more complicated than that.